M-Steve1/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Files and directories starting with a dot (.) will be listed
 - The listing will be alpha ordered except for directories and files starting with . and .. will be at the very beginning
 - Only digits and letters are used to sort; Digits will come first

+school.mgc, this script can be used with the command 'file' to detect School data files.
+School data files always contain the string SCHOOL at offset 0.